 Here the domain theory is inconsistent because the domain theory fails to classify two and three training examples.
 KBANN uses the domain theory and training examples together to learn the target concept more accurately than it could from either alone.

-- 1. In First stage, Initial network is constructed consistent with domain theory - 2.
-KBANN follows the convention that a sigmoid output value greater than 0.5 is interpreted as True and a value below 0.5 as False.
+1. In First stage, Initial network is constructed consistent with domain theory interpreted as True and a value below 0.5 as False.